stephenh/ts-proto/README.markdown

 - Interfaces over classes
   - As much as possible, types are just interfaces, so you can work with messages just like regular hashes/data structures.
 - Only supports codegen `*.proto`-to-`*.ts` workflow, currently no runtime reflection/loading of dynamic `.proto` files
-- Currently ambivalent about browser support, current focus is on Node/server-side use cases

 # Example Types